Looking for Home:

 Architects: Oglesby Greene

-Looking for Home: A Yearlong Focus on the Work of Mary Ellen Mark is supported in part by Encore Park Dallas, Documentary Arts, The Florence Gould Foundation, The Kaleta A. Doolin Foundation, The Stewpot, First Presbyterian Church of Dallas, Moody Foundation, and the Restoration Fund of Communities Foundation of Texas.
+Looking for Home: A Yearlong Focus on the Work of Mary Ellen Mark was supported in part by Encore Park Dallas, Documentary Arts, The Florence Gould Foundation, The Kaleta A. Doolin Foundation, The Sister Fund,

 “To have a unique museum like this is something that we can be very proud of.
 Nobody has really ventured into this area and I really think it's breakthrough.”